defi-wonderland/handbook/sites/wonderland/docs/development/research/research-overview.md

 # Research Overview

-Welcome to the Research section of our development documentation.
-This section covers our research methodologies, ongoing projects, and findings in the DeFi space.
+Welcome.
+This section explains how Research fits across the project lifecycle and how we create value (from background work to design reviews and post‑launch notes).
+If you’re new, skim the [Project Lifecycle](https://handbook.defi.sucks/docs/processes/project-lifecycle) first.

 ## What's Inside
+- **Manifesto**: The core values we expect from the research team.

-- **Technical Writing**: Guidelines and best practices for technical documentation
+- **Technical Writing**: Guidelines and examples for clear specs, drafts, and reviews
-- **Onboarding**: Resources and challenges for new research team members
+- **Onboarding**: Resources and challenges for new researchers
-  - Knowledge Base: Essential information and concepts
+  - Knowledge Base: Essential concepts and references
-  - Challenges: Hands-on exercises to apply your knowledge
+  - Challenges: Hands-on exercises aligned to real work